 SAKAN strategic design platform: IDI.

-SAKAN has selected the ITU IDI framework for project design.
+The ICT Development Index (IDI) SAKAN Project Design Strategy SAKAN has selected the ITU IDI framework for project design.
 This allows ready access to the IDI data sets that enable project design, setting objectives for each unique community, and enabling project monitoring and evaluation, and peer country benchmarking.
-All inductors will be adjusted to suit the needs and capabilities of the poor: The IDI process provides an excellent platform for the SAKAN process - a global system of statistical data compilation is already in place.
-The indicator refinements will be extensions of this process, not a replacement of it.
+All inductors will be adjusted to suit the needs and capabilities of the poor:

 The size of South Africa's Triple Threats in numbers: